alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Step 2: Incrementally ingest data from Kafka topic

-Hudi comes with a tool named Hudi Streamer.
-This tool can connect to variety of data sources (including Kafka) to pull changes and apply to Hudi table using upsert/insert primitives.
-Here, we will use the tool to download json data from kafka topic and ingest to both COW and MOR tables we initialized in the previous step.
-This tool automatically initializes the tables in the file-system if they do not exist yet.
+Hudi offers a powerful tool called Hudi Streamer, designed to ingest data from various sources, including Kafka.
+It uses upsert and insert operations to efficiently apply incoming changes to Hudi tables.
+Compared to the Hudi Kafka Sink, Hudi Streamer is the recommended choice for data ingestion.

+In this demonstration, we'll employ Hudi Streamer to retrieve JSON data from a Kafka topic and load it into both COW and M-O-R tables that we created earlier.
+If these tables don't already exist in the file system, Hudi Streamer will automatically initialize them.

 ```java
 docker exec -it spark /bin/bash